McLaughlin Planetarium

 Starting in 1978, there was a decline in attendance that lasted for four years while major construction was being undertaken at its sibling institution, the adjacent Royal Ontario Museum.
 This work also entailed the demolition of part of the planetarium's facilities.
 Though attendance picked up when the museum reopened in 1984, the planetarium was forced to close on November 5, 1995, after provincial budget cuts to the museum.
 The planetarium's exhibits, artifacts and theatre facilities were subsequently dismantled and dispersed.
 For a brief period it housed the Children's Own Museum.
-It is now used solely for offices and as a storage facility for the museum.
+It was later used solely for offices and as a storage facility for the museum.

-Early in 2009, the R.O.M. announced that it had sold the building and site to the University of Toronto, which plans to demolish the existing building to make way for additional facilities.
+Early in 2009, the R.O.M. announced that it had sold the building and site to the University of Toronto, which planned to demolish the existing building to make way for additional facilities.
 In September 2014, the university announced preliminary plans for new facilities to be built on the site.
+Demolition began in April 2026.